Sea level rise: Ice sheet loss in Greenland

+The mass of Greenland's ice sheet has declined an average 266 billion metric tons per year since 2002.

 Most ice on Greenland is in the Greenland ice sheet which is 3 km at its thickest.
 The rest of Greenland ice forms isolated glaciers and ice caps.
 The average annual ice loss in Greenland more than doubled in the early 21st century compared to the 20th century.
 Its contribution to sea level rise correspondingly increased from 0.07 mm per year between 1992 and 1997 to 0.68 mm per year between 2012 and 2017.
 Total ice loss from the Greenland ice sheet between 1992 and 2018 amounted to 3,902 gigatons (Gt) of ice.
 This is equivalent to a SLR contribution of 10.8 mm.
 The contribution for the 2012–2016 period was equivalent to 37% of sea level rise from land ice sources (excluding thermal expansion).
 This observed rate of ice sheet melting is at the higher end of predictions from past IPCC assessment reports.